jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/filters/index.md

 Filters are applied server-side by Secrets Manager, and use the Amazon syntax.
 For full instructions on constructing filters, read the [ListSecrets API documentation](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_ListSecrets.html).

-Note: The `SecretSource` implementation does not use the filters, as they are not relevant to it.

 ## Examples

 Show credentials with the tag `foo` = [any value]: